 Country of Origin: North America

-Plant Part Used: leaves
+Plant Part Used: The Leaves

-Storage Recommendation: we recommend storage in an airtight container, zip lock bag if container not accessible but always store in a cool, dark environment or freezer to preserve freshness and potency.
+Storage Recommendation: We recommend storage in an airtight container, zip lock bag if container not accessible but always store in a cool, dark environment or freezer to preserve freshness and potency.

 Due to insurance and FDA regulations, we are not able to suggest specific dosage information.
 We will not answer questions or make suggestions pertaining to any type of medical or healthcare.

-Shelf Life and Storage Information for Products and Ingredients
+Shelf Life and Storage Information for

-Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend shelf life.
-Shelf life is 9-12 months
+Finished Products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
+The shelf life for most products is 9-12 months.

-Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).
+Sample Sizes do have a shorter shelf life (generally 3-6 months) and items in jars can dry up quicker than this if the lid is not tightened well enough (except our Vitamin C Serums - use within 90 days).

 Additional Items Requiring Refrigeration

-^There are some oils that have a super long shelf life like coconut oil for instance!
-That does not need to be refrigerated, but it cannot hurt it either!
+^There are some oils that have a super long shelf life like Coconut Cream and Jojoba Oil.
+Refrigeration is not necessary, but it surely won't hurt.

-Essential Oils - Essential oils are best stored in a cool dark place.
+Essential Oils - essential oils are best stored in a cool dark place.

-Co2 Oils - These should always be refrigerated.
+Co2 Extracts - these should always be refrigerated.

-Butters - We suggest refrigerating our skincare butters.
+Butters - we suggest refrigerating our "skincare' butters.
 You can take out what you need and keep the rest in the fridge.

-Clays - Keep in a dry, dark place (shelf life is at least 2 years)
+Clays - keep in a dry, dark place.
+Shelf life is at least 2 years.

-Herbs - (whole or ground) These should last a good year at least - Keep in a dark, cool and dry location.
+Herbs - all herbs (whole or ground) should be kept in a dark, cool and dry location.

-Other Various Raw Ingredients - i.e. Sodium PCA, Honeyquat, Iat Beta Glucan etc will all have a different shelf life (we are working on adding this to the ingredient pages.
+Other Various Raw Ingredients - i.e. Sodium PCA, Honeyquat, Oat Beta Glucan, etc. will all have a different shelf life.

 Please reach out with any questions!
 Call or email us and we will get back to you as soon as possible.